fuhsnn/ccc/README.md

 CCC_flat_priority_queue_push(&pq, &(int){1}, &(int){}, &(CCC_Allocator){});
 ```

-An empty `CCC_Allocator` has NULL internal fields.
+An empty `CCC_Allocator` has `NULL` internal fields.
 The container checks for this and returns an appropriate error rather than attempting allocation.
 Never pass `NULL` to any function in the C Container Collection.

 Passing allocators makes auditing CCC code easy.

-> ![!IMPORTANT]
+> [!IMPORTANT]
 > A non-empty allocator allocator argument signals allocation may occur.
 > An empty allocator argument signals allocation is forbidden.
 > A `NULL` argument at any C Container Collection function call site is always a programmer error.